 Make Plans and Stick to Them

 If you’re presented a big project to complete at work, it’s likely that one of the first things you might do is create a plan of attack.
 Without it, it would be immeasurably more difficult to stay on task.
 In the same vein, you should manage your social life seriously if you want to enjoy life to the fullest.
-So whether you’re developing strategy to launch a new type of 96 well microplate at work, or planning a night out with an old college friend, when you commit yourself to something follow through on it.
+So whether you’re developing a strategy to launch a new type of 96 well microplates at work, or planning a night out with an old college friend, when you commit yourself to something follow through on it.

 The only way we can learn and grow as people is to listen to what those around us are saying.
 Though it may occasionally be difficult to hear criticism from close friends or peers at work, it’s essential that you keep an open mind to what others notice about your behavior.
 Your friends can help you relax if you’ve been burning the midnight oil too often at work, and similarly, your team members at work can help you focus on brass tax if you’ve been distracted by turmoil in your personal life.
 Remember, there’s no shame in making a mistake –– so long as you don’t allow it to happen again.